wanfengkai/tensorflow_newbee/README.md

 This can ge the posiiton of the suspicious lung nodules in one image and store the coordinate in txt for others to use.

 This recall is 83%, precision is 38% on test dataset.
+## unet_10_fold_nodule_segmentation.ipnb is for lung nodule detection and segmentation
+This use 10 fold cross validation and it's able to get recall and precision automatically.